 And through the crystals the certain knowledge came to Morrigan that unless they got out of there immediately they were all going to die.

-"Grandpa!
+9 "G randpa!
 Grandma!
 Get out of here!"
-Morrigan yelled over out of the room, hauling her grandparents and Kyle with her, but she couldn't make herself take her hands from the selenite boulder.
+Morrigan yelled over her shoulder at them.
+Rationally, she knew she should rush out of the room, hauling her grandparents and Kyle with her, but she couldn't make herself take her hands from the selenite boulder.
 "Morrigan, what's going on?"
 Kyle cried.